learn-co-students/ds-test-2/README.md

 * Calculus, Cost Function, and Gradient Descent
 * Extensions to Linear Models
-* Introduction to Linear Regression
+* Introduction to Logistic Regression
 * Working with Time Series Data